 The Wizard and Sorcer designs use an amplifier to interface with the secondary of an AC power transformer and induce a small signal of varying amplitude onto the primary side.
 They also generate and propagate a small field of low frequency through a system of coil antennae.
 The Fourier harmonics contained in the signal act to resonate with the audio signals in the hi-fi system.

 A complex wave "disturbance" rides along the AC line.
-Since it is a low frequency signal, it is not filtered away by power supplies, such as a/v component power supplies.
+Since it is a low frequency signal, it is not filtered away by system component power supplies.
 Instead, it passes through the filter stages and becomes part of the DC reference supply voltage.

 Since the harmonics are sine and cosine waves of varying energy or weight (amplitude) and of varying time phases, it is the fundamental frequency that contains the most energy.
 As the frequency band is scaled upward, the harmonic series' energy or amplitude diminishes exponentially.

-When an audio signal (a complex function in time), with significant frequency information at around 100 Hz enters an amplifier stage, it will be processed/amplified as usual.
-But if the harmonic series that has been imposed upon the DC supply voltage also has a 100 Hz fundamental, then, we now have a condition of resonance at that exact instance.
+When an audio signal with significant frequency information at around 100 Hz enters an amplifier stage, it will be amplified as usual.
+But if a harmonic series is imposed upon the DC supply voltage also has a 100 Hz fundamental, then, a condition of resonance exists at that exact instance in time.
+In this example, the altered DC reference contains a harmonic series with a 100 Hz fundamental frequency that will resonate with the music input signal's 100 Hz.